MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 I was tasked with designing a Continuous Integration (CI) system for a middleware project.
 The scale of the project was bigger than what I used to work with, so I decided to be a bit more thorough in my design:
-* Embedded stack targetting at least 3 different operating systems
+* Embedded stack targeting at least 3 different operating systems
 * Project consists of up to 100 individual components
 * Over 300 developers contributing directly to the project
 * Over 1000 developers consuming the middleware and integrating it into their toolchains